COURSES >>>

 Examination Duration: 2 hours

-1. Students must obtain at least 50% in the continuous assessment components, as well as pass each of the examinations and OSCE in order to pass the course as a whole.
+1. Students must obtain at least 50% in the course overall, as well as obtain 50% in each of the assessments, as well as, pass the OSCE to pass the course as a whole.

 2. Examinations and the OSCE will be held at scheduled examination times.